Last Updated on: 18th July 2023, 11:47 pm

-A toothbrush is the most important and the first-line defence against the harmful bacteria in the mouth that can cause cavities and bad breath.
+A toothbrush is the most important and the first-line defense against the harmful bacteria in the mouth that can cause cavities and bad breath.
 We always throw out expired food, restock health supplements, and replace our self-care products but toothbrushes are the most ignored part of the daily routine.
 Patients frequently ask how often should I replace my toothbrush, well the answer to this question is very simple.
-As our dentists in Oxnard center suggest, according to the American Dental Association (ADA), one should replace their toothbrush every 3-4 months.
+As our Dentists in Oxnard center suggest, according to the American Dental Association (ADA), one should replace their toothbrush every 3-4 months.

-Why is it important to replace toothbrush:
+Why is it important to replace my toothbrush?

 A toothbrush cannot perform its proper function with tattered, frayed, and bent bristles.
-Even if a toothbrush keeps its brand new form maintained, one should always keep in mind over time a toothbrush possibly has had contact with blood, saliva, food particles, and contamination.
+Even if a toothbrush keeps its brand-new form maintained, one should always keep in mind over time a toothbrush possibly has had contact with blood, saliva, food particles, and contamination.
 Even if you clean your toothbrush regularly with tap water, it might have some harmful bacteria.
 The chance of contamination increases many folds especially after getting sick.

-What happens when you don’t change toothbrush:
+What happens when you don’t change toothbrush?

-What do dentists recommend:
+What do dentists recommend?

 - With proper toothbrushing twice a day, your toothbrush wears out quickly and it is important to recognize the signs to keep a check on your toothbrush to maintain good oral health.

 - Most dental professionals recommend one should use a toothbrush with soft bristles which should be changed after every 3-4 months.